Use our self-scheduling system! See How to make a BASICS Appointment

 On this page:

 What is BASICS?
-BASICS is a two-session alcohol assessment and education program offered free to all University of Michigan students who want to explore their alcohol use.
+BASICS is a two-session alcohol screening and discussion offered free to all University of Michigan students who want to explore their alcohol use.
 Note that you need to meet with the same facilitator twice.

 Some students attend BASICS to fulfill a requirement as a result of an alcohol-related offense, while others participate because they would like to learn moderation strategies to reduce negative consequences from drinking.